Members’ Zone

 The CC is divided into male and female.
 The first male and female Harriers home in each race get 100 points each, the second get 99 and so on.
 At the end of the Championship, the best 8 scores for each participant are added together and the winners are crowned!
 Awards are given at our awards night held in January each year.

-If you have any questions about the Club Championship, speak to the organisers for 2023 Steve O’Connell, Steve Williams or Maria Everett.
+If you have any questions about the Club Championship, speak to the organisers for 2023 Steve O’Connell, Steve Williams or Sharon Taylor.

 CC Races And Dates 2024